linux-system-roles/logging/README.md

 CI tests
 ========
 The tests are tests/tests_*.yml, which are triggered when a pull request is submitted.
+Each tests_testname.yml is written in the ansible format.
+The file is made from the test logging_outputs, logging_inputs and logging_flows configuration, ansible exection, and the test result checking.

+It is triggered when a pull request is submitted and its commit is updated.

 To run the tests manually,
 1. Download CentOS qcow2 image from https://cloud.centos.org/centos/.
 2. Run the following command from the `tests` directory, which spawns an openshift node locally and runs the test yml on it.
    ```
-   TEST_SUBJECTS=/path/to/downloaded_your_CentOS_7_or_8_image.qcow2 ansible-playbook [-vvvv] -i /usr/share/ansible/inventory/standard-inventory-qcow2 tests_something.yml
+   TEST_SUBJECTS=/path/to/downloaded_your_CentOS_7_or_8_image.qcow2 ansible-playbook [-vvvv] -i /usr/share/ansible/inventory/standard-inventory-qcow2 tests_testname.yml
    ```
 3. To debug it, add `TEST_DEBUG=true` prior to `ansible-playbook`.
 4. Once the ansible-playbook is finished, you could ssh to the node as follows: